The Duchess of Padua: Critical reception

 Wilde himself described the play to Anderson: "I have no hesitation in saying that it is the masterpiece of all my literary work, the chef d'oeuvre of my youth."
 Mary Anderson, however, was less enthusiastic:

 "The play in its present form, I fear, would no more please the public of today than would 'Venus Preserved' or 'Lucretia Borgia'.
-Neither of can afford failure now, and your Duchess in my hands would not succeed, as the part does not fit me.
+Neither of us can afford failure now, and your Duchess in my hands would not succeed, as the part does not fit me.
 My admiration of your ability is as great as ever."

 William Winter reviewed the first production in The New York Tribune on 27 January 1891:

 "The new play is deftly constructed in five short acts, and is written in a strain of blank verse that is always melodious, often eloquent, and sometimes freighted with fanciful figures of rare beauty.
 It is less a tragedy, however, than a melodrama...the radical defect of the work is insincerity.
 No one in it is natural."

 The Duchess of Padua is not regarded as one of Wilde's major works, and has rarely been performed or discussed.
 Leonée Ormond suggests several reasons for this: it is "quite unlike the plays for which Wilde is most famous, and biographers and critics have been inclined to say that it is unstageable, that it draws too heavily upon Shakespeare, Jacobean tragedy and Shelley’s The Cenci."

 Robert Shore commented on the play itself while reviewing a rare contemporary production:

 "...his tale of Renaissance realpolitik, revenge and big love is about as far removed from the sophisticated social ironies of The Importance of Being Earnest as you can get.
 The dramatist affects the high Jacobean manner but the results are more cold pastiche than hot homage.
 Shakespearean archetypes stand behind the action - especially Lady Macbeth and Romeo and Juliet - but the smoothness of the verse means Wilde's characters never burn with the knotty tormented passion of their dramatic forebears.
 Basically, it's Victorian melodrama."

 However, Joseph Pearce is more receptive to Wilde's Shakespearian influence: "Unfortunately, the derivativeness of The Duchess of Padua has devalued it in the eyes of the critics...Yet if The Duchess of Padua is an imitation of Shakespeare, it is a very good imitation."
 He emphasises the presence of Wilde's own paradoxical style in lines such as "She is worse than ugly, she is good", and views it as sharing major themes and language with the rest of Wilde's canon.

+Adaptations

-AdaptationsThe Duchess of Padua was the basis of a one-act opera by Jane Van Etten, titled Guido Ferranti, which premiered in Chicago in 1914 and was one of the first American operas by a woman to be produced by a regular company.
+The Duchess of Padua was the basis of a one-act opera by Jane Van Etten, titled Guido Ferranti, which premiered in Chicago in 1914 and was one of the first American operas by a woman to be produced by a regular company.

 The work has been adapted into a chamber opera for four voices and piano duet by Edward Lambert (2019).